Develop your skills in economic analysis and quantitative techniques.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

-Taught by leading experts, you will complete modules to the value of 180 credits.
-These include 100 credits of taught modules - some core and some optional - and an 80 credit dissertation.
+Taught by leading experts, you will complete a combination of taught modules - some core and some optional - and a dissertation.

 Discover your funding options to help with tuition fees and living costs.

 We'll confirm more funding opportunities for students joining us in 2024/25 throughout the year.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.